Welcome to St. Paul SchoolAPPLY NOW

 We believe education must be founded on the highest academic standards, as well as the development of the creative, social, emotional, physical, and spiritual facets of each person.

-We have an annual average of approximately 150 students enrolled in Pre-K to 8th Grade.
+In recent years, our average annual enrollment has been approximately 150 students enrolled in Pre-K to 8th Grade.

 Our average class size is 15 students with a Faculty:Student ratio of 1:14.